ekourkchi/galaxy_inclination/README.md

-# What you see on each panel
+## What user sees on each panel

  ![Panel Labels](https://user-images.githubusercontent.com/13570487/33522617-f9e62040-d794-11e7-82a8-f9a294169844.png "Panel Labels")
  ![Panel Labels](https://user-images.githubusercontent.com/13570487/33522626-21c0b544-d795-11e7-88b8-e74e599a054b.png "Panel Labels")

-   - 1 and 2) Panel index.
+   1 and 2.
+Panel index.
 The target galaxy is denoted by "??" sign.
-   - 3) Filter badn
+   3. Filter badn
-   - 4) Panel index.
+   4. Panel index.
 In the case of standard galaxies, "***" is on the right side the index number
-   - 5) PGC id
+   5. PGC id
-   - 6 and 7) Inclination in degree.
+   6 and 7.
+Inclination in degree.
 The number is in parentheses in the case of non-standard galaxies.
 User can change the inclination value of non-standard galaxies at any time by moving these galaxies around (based on their inclinations).
-   - 8) A target galaxy that is going to be flagged.
+   8. A target galaxy that is going to be flagged.
-   - 9) All the label fonts are in red when a galaxy is about to be flagged.
+   9. All the label fonts are in red when a galaxy is about to be flagged.

-# FAQ
+## FAQ

-   - What Happens when you flag a galaxy?
+   - What Happens when I flag a galaxy?
 That galaxy would be removed from the list for further inspections.
 User is asked to answer a simple questions why the galaxy is falgged.

            !!! !!! !!! !!! !!! !!! !!! !!! !!! !!! !!! !!! !!! !!! !!!
            Are you sure you want to flag pgc52412? [y/N] y